Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Barovia.md

 Mist Talismans: Barovian wine bottle, von Zarovich family crest, Mark of the Raven talisman

 In Barovia, the night is a curse.
 With the dying of the light, wicked souls slip from the darkened spires of [[Castle Ravenloft]] to work the will of an immortal overlord.
-This is the realm of the vampire Count Strahd von Zarovich, whose depravities have doomed him and countless generations to endlessly repeating cycles of obsession and despair.
+This is the realm of the vampire [[Count Strahd von Zarovich]], whose depravities have doomed him and countless generations to endlessly repeating cycles of obsession and despair.

 The howls of wolves and shrieks of raven swarms echo through the dismal valleys and oppressive forests of Barovia.
 In isolated communities, superstitious villagers find the brightness in their lives smothered by dread of their aloof overlord, his baleful servants, and ancient evils that fester unopposed.
 All the domain's residents know to fear the Mists and the long Barovian nights, as through them the Devil Strahd watches and reaches to claim whatever he desires.
 Yet none realize their torments have played out over and over again, all part of Strahd's plot to claim one victim who has eluded him for generations.